Past Stars Once At Odds With The Opry

 — Geoff De Weaver 🇺🇸🦅 (@geoff_deweaver) November 11, 2015

-Even though Case was still wearing her bra, the Opry was not a fan of her actions.
-They banned her for life, and to date, she is the only living artist under a lifetime ban from the Opry.
+Even though Case kept her bra on, the Opry didn’t approve.
+They banned her for life.
+To date, she is the only living artist under a lifetime ban from the Opry.

 Johnny Cash

-You likely aren’t surprised to hear that “The Man in Black” was once banned by the Opry.
+You likely aren’t surprised to hear that the Opry once banned “The Man in Black.”
 In fact, his Opry ban may be the most famous of all featured on this list.
 It was even portrayed in a scene in the hit biopic about his life, Walk the Line.

 Cash was the first member inducted into the Opry in 1956, and frequently returned to the venue.
 But just nine years later, he found himself banned from ever playing there again.

-Cash was kept away from the Opry for three years, but was eventually welcomed back.
+Cash did not perform at the Opry for three years, though they eventually welcomed him back.

-He quickly found himself back in their good graces, as he was enlisted to start hosting its television specials just one year after his ban was lifted.
+He quickly found himself back in their good graces, and started hosting their television specials just one year after his ban was lifted.

 Hank Williams

-If you’ve been a longtime country music fan, Hank Williams‘ dismissal from the Opry is likely something you’ve heard about before.
+If you’ve been a longtime country music fan, you’ve likely heard about Hank Williams’ dismissal from the Grand Ole Opry.
 But have you ever heard the reason why the country music icon had his membership suspended and never reinstated?

-Everyone knows that Williams dealt with many addictions throughout his life.
-His struggle was not a private one, he was previously fired from a radio station job in 1942 after showing up to work under the influence on more than one occasion.
+Everyone knows that Williams dealt with addiction throughout his life.
+A radio station fired him in 1942 after he came to work under the influence on more than one occasion.

-It was for that same reason that the Opry banned Williams and suspended his membership in 1952.
+For that same reason, the Opry banned Williams and suspended his membership in 1952.

-When he did turn up to perform (he frequently missed shows with no explanation), he was often under the influence.
-The Opry was unwilling to tolerate such behavior, which is why they bid “farewell” to him when they did.
+When he did turn up to perform (he frequently missed shows with no explanation), he tended to be under the influence.
+The Opry did not tolerate such behavior, and bid “farewell” to him.

-He died just a few months later, and ever since, fans have begged for the Opry to reinstate his membership.
-Although they never have reinstated Williams, the Opry frequently recognizes his music and legacy, spotlighting those who cover his songs, including his own granddaughter, Hilary.
+He died just a few months later.
+Ever since, fans have begged for the Opry to reinstate his membership.
+Although they never have, the Opry frequently recognizes Hank’s music and legacy.

 There you have it folks…those are a few artists who have been banned from the Opry for a whole array of wild reasons.